 Historians believe the Buddha had been covered with clay by Thai monks several hundred years earlier to protect it from an attack by the Burmese army.
 In the attack, all the monks had been killed and it wasn’t until 1957 that this great treasure was actually discovered.

-I explained that it’s already right there inside each of us, that it’s not necessarily found in another job, a new company or another country.
+I explained that it’s already right there inside each of us, that it’s not necessarily found in another job, a new company, situation or location.
 It’s always been there and it’s way closer than we think.

 What happens over the course of our life however, is that our Golden Buddha gets covered in layer upon layer of clay.

 The heaviest layer of clay is of our own doing.
 It’s our own limiting self-beliefs that prevent us from following our dreams and fulfilling our potential.

 The other layers of clay are added by external conditioning from parents, schools and teachers, bosses and co-workers, society, the media, the church, government and corporations.

 Eventually we are so laden with clay that we forget that the Golden Buddha is there all the time.

 The secret to finding our Golden Buddha, our higher purpose, lies not in the future, but in our past.
 Something occurs in our life (usually a loss or tragedy of some sort) and we start chipping away at the clay to rediscover those things we were once passionate about.

 We reconnect with why we first went into our profession or that job we really, really loved.
 We recall the times when we were in flow and time stood still.
 We chip away at our clay with a therapist or a trusted advisor.

 We get curious and do something that propels us towards our purpose.
 Action always precedes clarity of purpose.
 Action reveals the Golden Buddha.